Sally Rooney

-Sally Rooney (born 20 February 1991) is an Irish author and screenwriter.
-She has published three novels: Conversations with Friends (2017), Normal People (2018), and Beautiful World, Where Are You (2021).
-Both Normal People and Conversations with Friends were adapted into television series by Hulu, RTÉ, Screen Ireland and the BBC, in 2020 and 2022, respectively.
-Rooney's work has garnered critical acclaim and commercial success, and she is regarded as one of the foremost millennial writers.
+Sally Rooney (born 20 February 1991) is an Irish writer.
+She is the author of the novels Conversations with Friends (2017), Normal People (2018), Beautiful World, Where Are You (2021), and Intermezzo (2024).
+The first two works were adapted into the television miniseries Normal People (2020) and Conversations with Friends (2022).
+Her bestselling novels have sold more than 6 million copies worldwide, been translated into over 47 languages, and garnered both critical acclaim and commercial success.
+Literary commentators regard Rooney as one of the foremost millennial writers, and in 2022, Time named her among the 100 most influential people in the world.

+Rooney is generally considered a leading literary voice representing the concerns of contemporary Irish youth.
+Her books, which are mostly targeted at younger readers (particularly in the coming of age category), are highly popular outside Ireland.
+Her novels have become bestsellers in China and the United States.
+Rooney has also written several works of short fiction and poetry.
+For her contributions to literature, she received the Costa Book Award and the Irish Book Award in 2018, and the Encore Award in 2019.

+As of 2024, Rooney lives and works in Castlebar with her spouse, and is active in both political and social circles, regularly expressing her views on global topics, movements and discussions.

 Early life and education

 Rooney was born in Castlebar, County Mayo, in 1991, where she also grew up and lives today, after studying in Dublin and a stint in New York City.
 Her father, Kieran Rooney, worked for Telecom Éireann and her mother, Marie Farrell, ran an arts centre.
 Rooney has an older brother and a younger sister.
-She studied English at Trinity College Dublin (TCD), where she was elected a scholar in 2011.
-She started (but did not complete) a master's degree in politics there, completing a degree in American literature instead, and graduated with an MA in 2013.
+She studied English at Trinity College Dublin (TCD), where she was elected a scholar in 2011 and graduated with a BA in 2013.
+She started but did not complete a master's degree in politics there, graduating with an MPhil in the literature of the Americas instead.

-While attending Trinity College Dublin, Rooney was a university debater and eventually became the top debater at the European Universities Debating Championships in 2013, later writing of the experience.
+While attending Trinity College Dublin, Rooney was a university debater and in 2013 became the top debater at the European Universities Debating Championships.
+She has written about the experience.
 Before becoming a writer, she worked for a restaurant in an administrative role.